TrackAnime/TrackAnime/README.md

 ## Overview
 ### Description
-An app that provides a list of anime, along with genres, and ratings.
-You'll be able to keep tabs on what anime you watched, what you're watching, and what you might be interested in.
-It will also contain a fun section where it will quiz the user on Anime facts.
+An app that provides a list of anime, along with genres and ratings.
+You'll be able to keep tabs on what anime you have watched, what you're watching, and what you might be interested in.

 ### App Evaluation
 - **Category:** Anime / Entertainment